tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 ### Using `POST`

+To receive order response messages use the [POST Order Webhook](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-connector/specs.yaml#/order-webhook%20endpoints/webhookPost) endpoint.

-When using `POST` the **order** webhook request body contains:
+When using `POST` the order webhook request body contains:

-* `eventName`: The [eventName](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-client/specs.yaml#/order-webhook%20endpoints/webhookPost) \(click "Model"\) summarizes what has happened.
+* `eventName`: The event name summarizes what has happened.
-* `orderEvent`: The actual order event, when using native delivery schedules, see [OrderEvent](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-client/specs.yaml#/order-webhook%20endpoints/webhookPost) \(click "Model" and "OrderEvent"\)
+* `orderEvent`: The order event, when using native delivery schedules.
-* `simpleOrderEvent`: The actual order event, when using simple delivery schedules, see [OrderEvent](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-client/specs.yaml#/order-webhook%20endpoints/webhookPost) \(click "Model" and "SimpleOrderEvent"\)
+* `simpleOrderEvent`: The order event, when using simple delivery schedules.
-* `orderDocumentsEvent`: Or the actual order documents event, see [OrderDocumentEvent](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-client/specs.yaml#/order-webhook%20endpoints/webhookPost) \(click "Model" and "OrderDocumentsEvent"\).
+* `orderDocumentsEvent`:The order documents event, when using documents.

 {% hint style="info" %}
-The [POST Webhook](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-client/specs.yaml#/order-webhook%20endpoints/webhookPost) endpoint [XML](json-vs-xml.md#xml) support is under development.
+The [POST Order Webhook](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-connector/specs.yaml#/order-webhook%20endpoints/webhookPost) endpoint [XML](json-vs-xml.md#xml) support is under development.
 {% endhint %}

+To receive shipment messages use the [POST Shipment Webhook](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/shipment-webhook-connector/specs.yaml#/shipment-webhook%20endpoints/webhookPost) endpoint.

-When using `POST` the **shipment** webhook request body contains:
+When using `POST` the shipment webhook request body contains:

-* `eventName`: The [eventName](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/shipment-webhook-connector/specs.yaml#/shipment-webhook%20endpoints/webhookPost) \(click "Model") summarizes what has happened.
+* `eventName`: The event name summarizes what has happened.
-* `shipmentEvent`: The actual shipment, see [Shipment](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/shipment-webhook-connector/specs.yaml#/shipment-webhook%20endpoints/webhookPost) \(click "Model" and "Shipment"\).
+* `shipmentEvent`: The actual shipment.

 Use `POST` when: